NateEag/useful-programs/readme.md

 I'll tend to grab SQLite.
 If it needs to be web-scale, I favor PostGreSQL.

+[Sass's SCSS syntax](http://sass-lang.com/) makes writing CSS less painful, by giving you tools to keep things DRY.
+Be wary of the nesting feature, however - it tends to lead to specificity wars.

 jQuery is handy for simple DOM tweaking on basic pages.